 St Ives Harbour

-I highly recommend exploring the town’s shops.
-We picked up some great souvenirs, including a children’s book based in St Ives, The Little Sea Dragon’s Wild Adventure by Helen Dunmore and some beautiful handmade glass bowls by local artist Jo Downs.
+We found some great souvenirs, including a children’s book set in St Ives, The Little Sea Dragon’s Wild Adventure by Helen Dunmore.

 Porthminster Beach Café